tanebijs/protobuf/README.md

 # @tanebijs/protobuf

-This package is the Protobuf infrastructure for the project, which provides efficient serialization and deserialization of protocol packets.
+This package is the Protobuf infrastructure for [`tanebi`](https://github.com/tanebijs/tanebi), which provides efficient serialization and deserialization of protocol packets.

 ## Efficiency